Turn a basic pudding pop recipe in to dirt with some cookie crumbs and gummy worms!

-When I made Gummy Worm Popsicles earlier this summer, I had the idea to also make dirt popsicles.
-I made a dirt cake for my son’s first birthday and a dirt cake pumpkin patch for Halloween.
+When I made Gummy Worm freezer pops earlier this summer, I had the idea to also make a dirt pudding pop recipe.
+I made a dirt cake centerpiece for my son’s first birthday and a dirt cake pumpkin patch for Halloween.

 I made a box of pudding but you could use homemade pudding or even the pre-made pudding.
 If you make it from the box, don’t let it set up too much.
 I had a hard time scooping mine in and it had set for about 30 minutes.
 Next time I’ll use it right after beating it.

 - Freeze until frozen through.